 Now that you know which breed is best for your situation, let’s talk a little about what goats need in terms of basic needs.

 The answer is most likely, yes!
 I know people living on barely 1/4 acre who raise goats successfully!
-These articles on Raising Goats on a Small Lot and Space Requirements for Raising Goats will help you get set up for goats in your given space and give you tips on how to care for them in a smaller area.
+The following articles to help you get set up for goats in your given space and give you tips on how to care for them in a smaller area.

 Shelter Needs for Goats